 Composer, recording artist, worship leader … Mrs. Johnson brings decades of music education and experience into her classroom.
 She is a California state credentialed teacher, with a B.A. in Liberal Studies, and a Master’s in Teaching & Learning.
 She came to SVC because she considers it to be one of the few schools with a music program which offers skills that students can take with them and use for many years to come.

-2017-18 marked Mrs. Kneisel’s fifth year teaching and first year at SVC.
+2019-20 marks Mrs. Kneisel’s seventh year teaching and third year at SVC.
 A graduate of Concordia University, Irvine, she is thrilled to be in an environment where she can watch her students develop academically and in their relationship with the Lord.

 Mrs. La Motte graduated with a M.A. in English, with a specialization in TESL, from Oklahoma State University.
 Over the past 20 years, she has worked extensively with international students both in domestic settings and abroad.
 She has experience teaching at the high school, collegiate and post-collegiate level.
 She also has a background in curriculum development, teacher training, and has written parent seminars.
 She has worked with principals and government officials implementing teacher training and assessment models in school districts across Nepal.
 She has a working knowledge of international curricula, and believes that students learn best in a supportive and nurturing classroom.

 Mrs. Lancer has filled the vital role of counselor for SVC International for nine years.
 She has a passion for helping our international students assimilate and thrive in their new environment.
 Her family has served as hosts to international students from Korea and Hong Kong.
 A graduate of California State University, Long Beach, Mrs. Lancer holds a degree in Psychology.